The other week I took a road trip to visit the Regalo Olive Farm in Ojai, CA. The olive orchard was beautiful!

 Not surprisingly, they make some exquisite olive oils there, some of which I got to sample.
 One was made with Spanish olives, one with Italian olives, and another was their Farmhouse blend.

-Regalo Olive Farm also makes a variety of infused balsamic vinegars ranging from pungent honey ginger to fragrant lemongrass to fruity blackberry (my favorite!).
+Regalo Olive Farm also makes various kinds of balsamic vinegar infusions ranging from pungent honey ginger to fragrant lemongrass to fruity blackberry (my favorite).

 Carolina also happens to be a phenomenal cook, and she graciously shared several of her recipes with me.
 Below is her recipe for Kale and Andouille Sausage.
-It calls for Saba, a grape must reduction which is thicker and sweeter than the balsamic vinegars we get in grocery stores.
+The recipe calls for Saba, a grape must reduction which is thicker and sweeter than the balsamic vinegar we get in grocery stores.
 If you don’t have Saba, you can substitute it with balsamic vinegar.